 NSF Certification

-The National Sanitation Foundation (NSF) certification on a water filtration product means that the product’s claims have been verified to do what the company claims they do.
-For example, if a NSF-certified water filtration system says it removes iron down to three parts per million (ppm), there is trust that the product will do that.
+NSF certification on a water filtration product means that the product’s claims have been verified to do what the company claims they do.
+For example, if an NSF-certified water filtration system says it removes iron down to three parts per million, there is trust that the product will do that.

 Installation